JinWoong-Jung/XGaze/README.md

 ```

 ## Acknowledgement
-This codebase is based in part on the repositories of [MultiMAE](https://github.com/EPFL-VILAB/MultiMAE) and [SegmentAnything](https://github.com/facebookresearch/segment-anything).
-We are thankful to the authors for their contributions.
+This codebase builds on [Sharingan](https://github.com/idiap/sharingan) /
+[MultiMAE](https://github.com/EPFL-VILAB/MultiMAE).
+We thank the authors for their contributions.